migueltorrescosta/collapsedwave/content/index.md

 title: Home
 date: 2023-11-13
 ---
 Hey 👋 Collapsed Wave is a glossary of notes around Machine Learning and Quantum Theory.
 Finding notes is easy using the Search Bar.
-If this is your first time, the [[📕 Postulates of Quantum Mechanics]] are a decent starting point.
+If this is your first time, the postulates of quantum are a good starting point: [[📕 Postulate 1]], [[📕 Postulate 2]], [[📕 Postulate 3]], [[📕 Postulate 4 - Schrodinger Equation]].

 When on a note, you can
 1. Follow the links to see relevant content.
 2. Follow the back links to find mentions of a page.
-Some concepts such as [[📘 Potential energy]] and [[📘 Vector Space#Hilbert Space]]s are mentioned frequently.
+Some concepts such as [[📘 Potential energy]] and [[📘 Hilbert Space]]s are mentioned frequently.
 3. Use the graph view to navigate see an overview of linked notes without leaving the page
 4. Setup [Obsidian](https://obsidian.md) in order to explore these notes in your local laptop.

 # 🗝️ Keywords
 As I study through the topic, the following keywords became relevant.
 To understand a keyword we wouldn't need any of the keywords after it, but we'll likely need a few of the keywords listed before.
-This "rule" might be broken on occasion.
+This "rule" might be broken on occasion.sa

 ## I'm familiar with...

-[[📘 Trajectory]], Hooke's law, [[📘 Harmonic Oscillator]], Frequency of Oscillation, [[📘 Kinetic energy]], [[📘 Potential energy]], [[📘 Constant of Motion]] aka Conserved Quantity, [[Implicit Function Theorem]], Integral of Motion, Damped Harmonic Oscillator, [[📘 Conservative force]], [[📘 Gradient]], [[📘 Curl]], [[📗 Stokes theorem]], center of mass, angular momentum, Kepler's 2nd Law, [[📘 Poisson bracket]], [[Diffeomorphism]], [[📘 Flow]], Complete Flow, Sympletic Form, Symplectomorphism, Canonical Transformation, Hamiltonian flow, Hamiltonian generator, Hamiltonian generator of rotations, joint level, [[Riesz Representation Theorem]], Symmetric Operator, Self-adjoint Operator, Unbounded Operator, [[Bounded Linear Transformation Theorem]], [[📘 Quantum Hilbert Space#Position Operator]], [[📘 Quantum Hilbert Space#Momentum Operator]], [[De Broglie Hypothesis]], Superposition, [[📘 Commutator]], Canonical Commutation Relation.
+[[📘 Trajectory]], Hooke's law, [[📘 Harmonic Oscillator]], Frequency of Oscillation, [[📘 Kinetic energy]], [[📘 Potential energy]], [[📘 Constant of Motion]] aka Conserved Quantity, [[Implicit Function Theorem]], Integral of Motion, Damped Harmonic Oscillator, [[📘 Conservative force]], [[📘 Gradient]], [[📘 Curl]], [[📗 Stokes theorem]], center of mass, angular momentum, Kepler's 2nd Law, [[📘 Poisson bracket]], [[Diffeomorphism]], [[📘 Flow]], Complete Flow, Sympletic Form, Symplectomorphism, Canonical Transformation, Hamiltonian flow, Hamiltonian generator, Hamiltonian generator of rotations, joint level, [[Riesz Representation Theorem]], Symmetric Operator, Self-adjoint Operator, Unbounded Operator, [[Bounded Linear Transformation Theorem]], [[📘 Position Operator]], [[📘 Momentum Operator]], [[De Broglie Hypothesis]], Superposition, [[📘 Commutator]], Canonical Commutation Relation.

 ## I want to learn...

 I need to review the concepts below.

-Fock space, Heisenberg picture, Schrodinger picture, Fermi Golden Rule, Dense coding, Angular Momentum, Spin, Stern-Gerlach Experiment, gamma matrix
+Heisenberg picture, Schrodinger picture, Fermi Golden Rule, Dense coding, Angular Momentum, Spin, Stern-Gerlach Experiment, gamma matrix, Lie Algebra, Lie Group, Fock space, Moyal bracket
 # 📳 RSS Feed

 You can follow new notes from this webpage as they are being created by subscribing to our [RSS Feed](https://collapsedwave.com/index.xml).